 Repeat d)

 There’s a positive relationship between the performance and the intercepts.
 The past winner has the highest intercept.
 From the past loser to the past winner, the signs of intercepts change from negative to positive, and the magnitude is from -1 to 0.6, in particular.
 CAPM has difficulty pricing the past winner and the past loser, why?
+Because there are some alphas significantly different from 0.

 Part 3: 25 Size and BE/ME portfolios